MrCheatEugene/AMXModX_Plugins/README.md

 # Reuse
 You can copy this code how you want and use it how you like.
 More details in LICENSE.

+# Issues
+If you want to solve issue ASAP, contact me using contacts from my profile If not, create an issue.

+# PRs
+If it's a fix or a mod, pull-request it.
+In all other cases - create a fork.